worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 ## Adding Background Music

 Having sound effects is cool, but games generally need a soundtrack to tie all the sounds together.
 Kaboom allows us to play a sound file on loop as constant background music.
-Add this code to play the track:
+Add this code to the bottom of `main.js` file to play the track:

 ```javascript